-31. Union delegates/representatives
+32. Union delegates/representatives

 - (a) The parties acknowledge the constructive role democratically elected union delegates/representatives undertake in the workplace in relation to union activities that support and assist members.
 That role will be formally recognised, accepted and supported. - (b) Employees will be given full access to union delegates/representatives during working hours to discuss any employment matter or seek union advice, provided that service delivery is not disrupted and work requirements are not unduly affected. - (c) Provided that service delivery and work requirements are not unduly affected, delegates/representatives will be provided convenient access to facilities for the purpose of undertaking union activities.
 Such facilities include: telephones, computers, e-mail, photocopiers, facsimile machines, storage facilities, meeting rooms and notice boards.
-It is expected that management and delegates will take a reasonable approach to the responsible use of such facilities for information and communication purposes.
+It is expected that management and delegates will take a reasonable approach to the responsible use of such facilities for information and communication purposes. - (d) Subject to the relevant employee's written approval and any confidentiality provisions, delegates/representatives may request access to documents and policies related to a member's employment.

-(d) Subject to the relevant employee's written approval and any confidentiality provisions, delegates/representatives may request access to documents and policies related to a member's employment.
+33. Industrial relations education leave

-32. Industrial relations education leave
+(a) Industrial relations education leave is paid time off to acquire knowledge and competencies in industrial relations.
+Such knowledge and competencies can allow employees to effectively participate in consultative structures, perform a representative role and further the effective operation of grievance and dispute settlement procedures.

-- (a) Industrial relations education leave is paid time off to acquire knowledge and competencies in industrial relations.
-Such knowledge and competencies can allow employees to effectively participate in consultative structures, perform a representative role and further the effective operation of grievance and dispute settlement procedures. - (b) Employees may be granted up to 5 working days (or the equivalent hours) paid time off (noncumulative) per calendar year, approved by the Commissioner, to attend industrial relations education sessions. - (c) Additional leave, over and above 5 working days non-cumulative (or the equivalent hours) in any one calendar year may be granted where approved structured employees' training courses involve more than 5 working days (or the equivalent).
+- (b) Employees may be granted up to 5 working days (or the equivalent hours) paid time off (non-cumulative) per calendar year, approved by the Commissioner, to attend industrial relations education sessions. - (c) Additional leave, over and above 5 working days non-cumulative (or the equivalent hours) in any one calendar year may be granted where approved structured employees' training courses involve more than 5 working days (or the equivalent).
 Such leave will be subject to consultation between the Commissioner, the relevant union and the employee. - (d) Upon request and subject to approval by the Commissioner, employees may be granted paid time off in special circumstances to attend management committee meetings, union conferences, and Australian Council of Trade Unions (ACTU) Congress. - (e) The granting of industrial relations education leave or any additional special leave should not impact adversely on service delivery, work requirements or the effectiveness and efficiency of QFES/the work unit concerned.
-At the same time, such leave shall not be unreasonably refused. - (f) At the discretion of the Commissioner, employees may be granted special leave without pay to undertake work with their union.
+At the same time, such leave shall not be unreasonably refused. - (f) Where leave is approved, the employer will arrange and pay for the employee to be backfilled (where required). - (g) At the discretion of the Commissioner, employees may be granted special leave without pay to undertake work with their union.

-33. Right of entry
+34. Right of entry